NCHS-Software-Engineering-2023-2024/ParsonsProblems/README.md

 4. Upload custom problems (via local files) to the database for other users to use

 ## Platform Requirements
-Can be run on any platform, but requires React installation.\
+Can be run on any platform, but requires (functioning!)
+React installation.
+(We saw minor issues with running React apps on MacOS.)\
 Optionally, use Github Codespaces to code on the browser (useful for Chromebooks). *However, Github Codespaces gives a 'failed to fetch' error when trying to access the database.
-We think this is an issue with routing, since Codespaces redirects ports to a custom domain (ie. not "http://localhost/...")*
+We think this is an issue with routing, since Codespaces redirects ports to a custom domain (ie. not "http://localhost/...")*\
+The actual React app itself works best in Google Chrome browser.

 ## Installation/configuration instructions
 Requires React installed.\
 Install necessary React dependencies/packages to the repository's back/frontend located respectively at `/parsons-problems/server/` and `/parsons-problems/client/` with `npm install` (`npm i` for short).
-Avoid installing packages directly to the root, to reduce redundancies.
+Avoid installing packages directly to the root, to reduce redundancies.\

+**Frontend dependencies**:
+    @dnd-kit (/core, /modifiers, /sortable, /utilities),
+    @testing-library (/jest-dom, /react, /user-event),
+    bootstrap,
+    immutability-helper,
+    mysql2m
+    react,
+    react-bootstrap,
+    react-dom,
+    react-redux,
+    react-router-dom,
+    react-scripts,
+    react-select,
+    web-vitals\

+**Backend dependencies**:
+    cors,
+    express,
+    i,
+    mysql\

+*See package.json under *`/client/`* or *`/server/`* for package version details*

 ## Running the app
 Clone this repository & install its required packages.
-To run the React app, run run `npm start` in `/server` and `/client`.\ Frontend/client is hosted on http://localhost:3000/, while backend/server is hosted on http://localhost:8000/.
+To run the React app, run run `npm start` in `/server/` and `/client/`.\
+Frontend/client is hosted on http://localhost:3000/, while backend/server is hosted on http://localhost:8000/.

 ## Project Architecture
 Frontend: React\